twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TGENERATEPROBLEMREPORTFORM** – Used when pressing **Next** in the Glyph Validation Wizard.
 The problem report is "Report".
 The default push button is **OK**.
 * **TGLYPHALREADYMAPPEDFORM** – For each platform a character to glyph index mapping can only exist once, so if you try to add a mapping that already exists this window will ask you what to do.
 The default push button is **Yes**.
 * **TGLYPHEDITFORM** – Used when opening any glyph from the overview.
 * **TGLYPHPROPERTIESFORM** – For old versions of FontCreator, displays a dialog where you can change various properties for the selected glyph.
-Pressing Alt-Enter opens up this form without reading when a screen reader is running.
 The **Help** button does nothing in old versions.
 * **TGRIDFORM** – Used when changing grid settings.
 The default push button is **OK**.
 The **Help** button does nothing in old versions.
 * **TGUIDELINEMODIFYFORM** – Used when modifying guidelines.
 The default push button is **OK**.
 * **TGUIDELINESFORM** – Used when changing guideline settings.
 The default push button is **OK**.
 The **Help** button does nothing in old versions.